bitnami/minideb/README.md

 [![Slack](http://slack.oss.bitnami.com/badge.svg)](http://slack.oss.bitnami.com)

 # What is Minideb
-A minimalist Debian based image built specifically to be used as a base image for containers.
+A minimalist Debian-based image built specifically to be used as a base image for containers.

 # Use Minideb
 You can use the image directly, e.g.